Hello, welcome to Appsloveworld Technologies, In the session, we learn about what a view is and the advantages of using views.

 Select * from dbo.fnStundentDetails(1)

-This is an inline table-valued function which is taking a parameter and the way we invoke the function, look at this, it’s exactly the same way as the Invoke a view.
+This is an inline table-valued function that accepts a parameter.
+Notice how we invoke the function in exactly the same manner as invoking a view.

 select * from the function name and we pass in the parameters that it expects in this case Id.